adesautels-steer/bart_next_trains/README.md

 # Next Bart Trains

-This program prompts the user to enter origin and destination BART station codes, and returns schedule and fare details for the next three possible trips between the selected stations.
+This program prompts the user to enter origin and destination BART station codes, and returns schedule and fare details from the [BART Legacy API](https://www.bart.gov/schedules/developers/api) for the next three possible trips between the selected stations.

 ## Setup and Usage